 6. Your Owner’s Manual Is Meant to Be Read

 In the first year of owning my first car, I only cracked the manual once, and only because I had a warning light that needed explanation.
-Nobody expects you to read the manual cover to cover, but you do need to skim it and take note of the recommendations it makes for maintenance.
-For instance, it'll tell you what type of fuel and oil to use as well as how often you should get routine service such as tire rotations and fluid changes.
+Nobody expects you to read the manual of a new car to you cover to cover, but you do need to skim it and take note of the recommendations it makes for maintenance.
+For instance, it’ll tell you what type of fuel and oil to use as well as how often you should get routine service such as tire rotations and fluid changes.

 I could’ve saved myself a lot of Google searches by reading my car’s manual as soon as I got it.
 It contains tons of info that first-time car owners can benefit from as they learn their way around the vehicle.